 2. Codex ran out of effective context mid-patch

 How to spot it: Count files touched + files that should have been touched.
-If “should have” > “actually” and the missing files come from grep results listed early in the session, context decay is the cause.
+If “should have” is greater than “actually” and the missing files come from grep results listed early in the session, context decay is the cause.

 3. Tool (test/typecheck) failed silently, Codex assumed success